Kol Nidre: Analysis

 The vows and pledges being annulled by this ceremony are of a limited category.
-As the ArtScroll Mahzor explains it: "There is a dangerous and erroneous misconception among some people that the Kol Nidrei nullification of vows—whether past or future—... gives people the right to break their word or to make insincere promises that will have no legal force.
-This is not the case.
 The Kol Nidrei declaration can invalidate only vows that one undertakes on his own volition.
 It has no effect on vows or oath imposed by someone else, or a court.
 Also, the invalidation of future vows takes effect only if someone makes the vow without having in mind his previous Kol Nidrei declaration.
 But if he makes the vow with Kol Nidrei in mind—thus being openly insincere in his vow—the vow is in full force."
 Moreover, as Rabbi Yechiel of Paris explained in a Disputation that took place before the King and Queen of France in 1240, "Only the erroneously broken vows are annulled, that nobody might commit the sin of intentionally breaking vows."

 Philip Birnbaum, in his edition of the Mahzor, comments on this passage: "It refers to vows assumed by an individual for himself alone, where no other persons or interests are involved.
 Though the context makes it perfectly obvious that no vows or obligations towards others are implied, there have been many who were misled into believing that by means of this formula all their vows and oaths are annulled.
 In the eleventh century Rabbi Meir ben Samuel (Rashi's son-in-law) changed the original wording of Kol Nidré so as to make it apply to the future instead of the past, that is, to vows that one might not be able to fulfill during the next year."
 This is the Nusach Ashkenaz version, the Nusach Sefard version still refers to the past year.
 However The Complete ArtScroll Machzor, Yom Kippur, Nusach Sefard has the future with the past included in brackets.

 Kol Nidrei is not a prayer, it makes no requests and is not addressed to God, rather, it is a juristic declaration before the Yom Kippur prayers begin.
 It follows the juridical practice of requiring three men as a tribunal, the procedure beginning before sundown, and of the proclamation being announced three times.